-Dichloromethane is a volatile, clear and colourless liquid that smells similar to chloroform.
-Dichloromethane has been an important industrial solvent since the 1940s.
+Dichloromethane is a volatile, clear, and colourless liquid with a smell similar to chloroform.
+It has been an important industrial solvent since the 1940s.
 Dichloromethane is also commonly referred to as methylene chloride and DCM.
-There are numerous other synonyms and product names; see HSDB for more information.
+There are numerous other synonyms and product names; see the Hazardous Substances Data Bank (HSDB) for more information.

 The central nervous system is the primary target of acute inhalation exposure.
 Respiratory effects and skin irritation have also been reported.